Visitor Medical Insurance

 Pregnancy

-There are many immigration applicants who are either trying for pregnancy or the wife is already pregnant.
-If that is the case, chest X-ray for the TB test is not allowed, even if the skin test comes out to be positive.
-Also vaccines like MMR can't be given.
-This applies to both husband and wife.
-The doctor would just give the allowed vaccines and may ask the expecting mother to take other vaccines/ chest X-ray after the baby is delivered.
-They will most likely give vaccines like tetanus, DPT only after consulting the wife's gynecologist.
-Also vaccines like Polio would not be necessary for adults as it would not be appropriate age to give that vaccine.
-The doctor might also want to get the results from the person's gynecologist tests such as blood work etc., so that they wouldn't be necessary again.
+Also, vaccines like MMR cannot be given.
+This applies to both the husband and wife.
+The doctor would just give the allowed vaccines and may ask the expecting mother to take other vaccines after the baby is delivered.
+They will most likely give vaccines like tetanus and DPT only after consulting the wife’s gynecologist.
+Also, vaccines like Polio would not be necessary for adults as it would not be the appropriate age to give that vaccine.
+The doctor might also want to get the results from the person’s gynecologist tests such as blood work, etc., so that they wouldn’t be necessary again.

 Medical Grounds of Inadmissibility